Korea Minting and Security Printing Corporation

+The Korea Minting and Security Printing Corporation (KOMSCO) also plays a significant role in the production and supply of coins and specialized security products.
+This includes the manufacturing of circulation coins, commemorative coins, medals, various precious metal products, and decorations.
+These items are supplied to several important institutions such as the Bank of Korea, the Ministry of the Interior and Safety, major corporations, and leading universities.

+Medals and decorations are produced at the Currency Headquarters located in Gyeongsan.
+KOMSCO manufactures and supplies the government with twelve types of decorations, including the prestigious Order of the Mugunghwa.
+In the field of medals, KOMSCO has produced a variety of commemorative medals for the government, including Olympic medals, as well as promotional medals, art medals, long service medals, and replicas of cultural heritage items.

 Products

 The main job of KOMSCO is printing and minting the South Korean currency.
 Currently the 1000, 5000, 10,000, 50,000 KRW banknotes and the 1, 5, 10, 50, 100, 500 KRW coins are minted and printed by the currency plant of KOMSCO.
 Also, they produce all South Korean cheques, stamps, and passports.

 KOMSCO currently produces four bullion coin series; Komsco Tiger series, Chiwoo Cheonwang, Zi:Sin, and the K Series.